grega/pico-projects/inky-frame-weather-dashboard/README.md

 ### 3. Configure

-Create or edit `secrets.py` on the Inky Frame and add your WiFi and location details:
+Create or edit `secrets.py` on the Inky Frame's Pico and fill in the configuration options:

 ```python
 # secrets.py - Configuration file